fugitivexyz/BookmarkBurst/README.md

 - Automatic metadata extraction from URLs (title, description, favicon)
 - Tagging system for organizing bookmarks
 - Clean and intuitive user interface built with React and Shadcn UI
+- Chrome extension for one-click bookmarking from any website

 ## Tech Stack